dhmunro/dudley/README.md

 as a data type in an == statement, or a struct declaration in { }
 brackets.

+Notice that the difference between an anonymous struct instance and a group is simply how you want to think about your data.
+For example,

+    var = { memb1 = type1(shape1)
+            memb2 = type2(shape2) }

+could refer to exactly the same data stream as:

+    var / memb1 = type1(shape1)
+          memb2 = type2(shape2) ..

+However, an API based on Dudley may present this data stream very differently.
+For example, a python API should present the first as a numpy object with a structured array dtype, while the second would appear as a dict.
+As far as the Dudley layout goes, the major difference is that you can append more members to the group var later in the stream, since group members are not constrained to have consecutive addresses, unlike struct members.

-As a special case, if there is only a single member (variable declaration) in the struct, you may omit the variable name, like the anonymous variable declarations in a list.
+As a special case, if there is only a single member (variable declaration) in the struct, you may omit the member (variable) name, like the anonymous variable declarations in a list.
 In this case, an instance of the type should be presented as if it were an instance of the anonymous member.
 This syntax is a way to get the effect of counted arrays, in which the length of the array is written at the address of the instance:

     string == {
       count := u4